rhyeal/aws-rotate-iam-keys/README.md

 ### MacOS

+Requires [Homebrew](https://brew.sh/) to install.
+I am hoping to be included in Homebrew Core soon!

 ```
 brew tap rhyeal/aws-rotate-iam-keys https://github.com/rhyeal/aws-rotate-iam-keys
 brew install aws-rotate-iam-keys
 ```

-Requires [Homebrew](https://brew.sh/) to install.
-I am hoping to be included in Homebrew Core soon!
+Note: this automatically installs/upgrades the `awscli` homebrew package and its dependent packages.
+You can skip this using `brew install aws-rotate-iam-keys --without-awscli`.

 ***IMPORTANT:*** You must install your own scheduled job for automated key rotation.
 See [Configuration](#configuration).